 - Increased operating temperatures

 - Condensation and perspiration water effects

 - High vibration stress

 - Use in a vacuum

-- High-dynamics operation - Effects from foreign substances (e.g. vapors, acids, etc.)
+- High-dynamics operation

+- Effects from foreign substances (e.g. vapors, acids, etc.)

-10.1 Needs-based Maintenance
+10.1 Maintenance according to Requirements

-When the maintenance function is activated, the gripping module triggers a system event when the maintenance interval has been reached.
+If the maintenance function is activated, the gripping module triggers a system event when the maintenance interval has been reached.
 In addition, the MAINT flag is set in the cyclic process data.
 The remaining cycles until the maintenance interval is reached can be queried via the acyclic process parameters (see chapter 8.2.3.4).